RedisInsight/RedisDesktopManager/docs/install.md

 2. Get the source code:
     ```
-    git clone --recursive https://github.com/uglide/RedisDesktopManager.git -b 2021 rdm && cd ./rdm
+    git clone --recursive https://github.com/uglide/RedisDesktopManager.git -b 2022 rdm && cd ./rdm
     ```

 > !!! warning "SSH Tunneling support"
-    Since 0.9.9 RDM.dev by default does not include SSH Tunneling support.
+    Since 0.9.9 RESP.app by default does not include SSH Tunneling support.
 You can create a SSH tunnel to your Redis server manually and connect to `localhost`:
     `ssh -L 6379:REDIS_HOST:6379 SSH_USER@SSH_HOST -P SSH_PORT -i SSH_KEY -T -N` or [use pre-built binary for your OS](#quick-install)